AyyanYe/Github-Projects-Report/README.md

 This competency matrix reveals an exceptionally rare and valuable combination of skills, positioning the developer as a "Web2 / Web3 Bridge."
 The portfolio demonstrates deep competency in both the centralized, API-driven, monetized world of Web2 (evidenced by the `Ai-SaaS` platform with its Stripe payment integration [3]) and the decentralized, trustless, on-chain world of Web3 (evidenced by the `Ballot-System` Solidity smart contract [2]).

 Proficiency with Stripe [3] represents the gold standard for traditional, centralized payment processing.
 Concurrently, proficiency with Solidity [2] is the standard for Ethereum-based decentralized applications.
 Most developers specialize in one paradigm or the other.
-AyyanYe's demonstrated "dual fluency" proves an ability to architect solutions in both domains.
+Ayyan Ahmed's demonstrated "dual fluency" proves an ability to architect solutions in both domains.
 This makes the developer a prime candidate for any FinTech company, any organization exploring digital asset initiatives, or any "Web 2.5" company that needs to build bridges between traditional financial systems and new decentralized protocols.

 ## In-Depth Project Analysis: Cornerstone Repositories